nasserfj58/linux-server-udacity/README.md

 To make your server packages up to date you need to :

-1.login to instail instanse via ssh (you must to download public key file from amazon instail  and psate the file in any folder you like and name it publickey.pem)
+1. login to instail instanse via ssh (you must to download public key file from amazon instail  and psate the file in any folder you like and name it publickey.pem)

 2. Run ```sudo apt-get update```